Kundankkrishna/mynodeapp/README.md

-# mynodeapp
+# Mynodeapp
-This app is for learning the devops process
+This app is for learning the devops practices and tools

-# Table of Contents
+## Table of Contents

-# Usage
+## Usage

 For this workflow to run we need to run powershell as administrator in the configured runner then go to the project location and change directory to actions-runner then run the command to enable the runner to listen for jobs.